 After a hearty breakfast, we set out to tackle South Wales’ highest peak, Pen-y-fan, which translates as ‘summit of the beacons’.

-Today we’re going to prove why people don’t have to travel right across the World to see beautiful waterfalls, as these guided walks have an abundance of them!
+Today we’re going to prove why people don’t have to travel right across the World to see beautiful waterfalls, as today will have an abundance of them!

-After our final breakfast we’ll pack up and leave the hostel, where we’ll divide up into two groups.
-The more gentle walk will last for the morning, aiming to take 3-4 hours and getting you to the pub for lunch and a relaxing afternoon – or a drive home if you have a long way to go.
+After our final breakfast we’ll pack up and leave the hostel.
+This morning’s more gentle walk will aim to take 3-4 hours and get to the pub for lunch and a relaxing afternoon – or a drive home if you have a long way to go.

-The shorter walk will head down the Afon Mellte, visiting three waterfalls before the grand finale of the Sgwd yr Eira on the Afon Hepste, the waterfall you can walk behind.
+There are a few route options, and our leaders will decide what to do depending on the group and the weather.
+We could head down the Afon Mellte, visiting three waterfalls before the grand finale of the Sgwd yr Eira on the Afon Hepste, the waterfall you can walk behind.
 From here it’s another hour or so on scenic upland paths to Pontneddfechan and the pub.

-Whichever walk you choose it’ll be a day to remember, and as you head home later in the day we’re pretty sure you’ll have a whole new appreciation of the beauty of South Wales.
+Whichever walk we go on it’ll be a day to remember, and as you head home later in the day we’re pretty sure you’ll have a whole new appreciation of the beauty of South Wales.

 Who will be looking after you...

 You are welcome to arrive any time from 5pm onwards and settle in before we serve an evening meal at about 8pm.
 Please let us know if you intend arriving after 10pm.